OURadar/RadarKit/README.md

         // Now you can recover the radar reference you provided in init routine.
         RKRadar *radar = resource->radar;

+        // Some internal variables.
+It would be best if this is a clean reference from an FPGA or something similar uint64_t tic = 0;

         // Here is the busy run loop
         while (radar->active) {
             RKPulse *pulse = RKGetVacantPulse(radar);
-            pulse->header.t;                         // Required.
+            pulse->header.t = tic++;                 // Required.
 Some kind of clean reference directly proportional to time pulse->header.gateCount = 1000;          // Required.
 The number of range gates.
 Must be < gateCapacity (RKRadarDesc) pulse->header.gateCount = 500;           // Required.
             pulse->header.gateSizeMeters = 30.0f;    // Required.